bumble-tech/appyx/documentation/navigation/quick-start.md

 ## 6. Transitions

-Adding sliding transitions instead of the default cross-fade is as simple as changing this:
+Adding different state transition visualisations instead of the default cross-fade is as simple as changing this:

 ```kotlin
 motionController = { BackStackFader(it) }